leucos/ansible-unitspec/README.md

 ## Branch handling

-The testing tool shoul dbe able to handle branches, e.g. test a playbook against a specific role branch, or vice-versa.
+The testing tool should be able to handle branches, e.g. test a playbook against a specific role branch, or vice-versa.

 Ultimately, we want to be able to test a role on it's devel (or feature)